 We can provide suggestions and action steps about how to reduce the possibility of deportation after your criminal case ends.
 We can help put together a strategy to protect your immigration status.

-If your conviction happened several years ago, thanks to Supreme Court decisions, we can now evaluate and perhaps utilize the possibility of post-conviction relief measures, like motions to vacate.
+If your conviction happened several years ago, thanks to Supreme Court decisions, we help evaluate and perhaps utilize the possibility of post-conviction relief measures, like motions to vacate.
 We can review whether efforts to expundge old sentences may serve to protect you at immigration court.

 Of course, winning motions to vacate are not guaranteed, and some courts are rigid in granting such relief.
 Further, the Board of Immigration Appeals has greatly reduced the advantages of motions to expundge in various rulings.

 In recent years, the potential to help immigrants obtain a governor pardon excusing your past offense is another assessment that should be undertaken in your case.